What Are the Requirements to Be Director of Nursing in a Long-Term Care Facility?

 - Master of Science in Nursing with a Master of Science in Health Care Administration

-Between five and ten years' experience as an RN is the typical requirement for those seeking to become a director of nursing in a long-term care facility.
+Between five and ten years' experience as an RN is the typical requirement for anyone seeking this position.
 Many long-term care facilities seek a DON who has past experience in a nursing supervisory role.
 Nursing supervisors who have worked in hospitals, clinics, nursing homes or home health care agencies may have the experience needed to become a director of nursing.